albertclerigues/stroke-core-ct-segmentation/README.md

 * For training, the ground truth image (an image with binary intensities) must be placed last.
 * For inference, no ground truth image must be present in the specification file.

 Two example dataset specification files (.txt) are provided for using the ISLES 2018 dataset.
 This dataset is available at https://www.smir.ch/ISLES/Start2018 after registration.
-After download, copy the training and testing specification files to the uncompressed folder and then using the GUI.
+After download, copy the training and testing specification files to the uncompressed folder and then load them using the GUI.

 ## Running the program
 1. Download the repository in .zip or clone using the terminal: